 Among many other future jobs, the fourth industrial revolution encounters careers for arts graduates with new skills.

 Cyber Security personnel will be keeping themselves busy with critical thinking on protecting plots, about how criminals may think to capitalize on new technical systems to conduct attacks.

 Critical thinking will also be required in defending risk factors and proving them in court to penalize the attackers.
 The process however will be more humane in nature and actions, rather than being robotics, or artificial intelligence.

 Technical awareness and hard skills will be required in cybersecurity with the advancement of technological developments.

-This article explained, how future jobs will experience a transformation where fourth industrial revolution careers will be required for new skills to chase.
+This article explained, how future jobs will experience a transformation where fourth industrial revolution careers will be required new skills to chase.
 Arts graduates will have a better future.

-It’s true, manual process-oriented technical jobs will become out of date.
+It’s true, that manual process-oriented technical jobs will become out of date.
 Artificial intelligence will take that place.
 But, to operate those AI and robotics, more human experts will be required with emotional skills.

 And, obviously, a robot can’t have that must need human skills.
 More creative re-skilling and responses will be required to keep pace with technological advances as some issues will be getting more complex day by day.